Wisconsin Republican Sen. Ron Johnson will seek reelection

 MADISON, Wis.
-(AP) — Republican U.S. Sen. Ron Johnson of Wisconsin, one of former President Donald Trump’s biggest backers, announced Sunday that he will seek reelection in the battleground state, ending months of speculation about whether he would go for a third term.
+(AP) — Republican U.S. Sen. Ron Johnson of Wisconsin, one of former President Donald Trump’s biggest backers, announced Sunday that he will seek reelection in the battleground state, breaking his promise not to seek a third term.

 Johnson announced his decision via email two days after a pair of Republicans with knowledge of his decision told The Associated Press that he was close to launching a bid.
-Johnson, 66, had long said his preference was to serve just two terms.
-He pledged in 2016 not to run for a third time, but he rescinded that promise and kicked around running again for months, saying circumstances have changed.

-“In 2010, I promised I would always tell people the truth and that I would never vote with re-election in mind,” Johnson said in a statement.
-“An extension of that promise is that I don’t conduct myself worrying about re-election.
-When re-election is not your primary motivation, those are easy promises to keep -- and I have faithfully done so.”
+Johnson over the past year has been a leading voice in downplaying the Jan.
+6, 2021, Capitol riot and the coronavirus pandemic, in addition to remaining a vocal Trump supporter.

 People are also reading…